 Your physical therapist will assess how you move as it relates to your sport.
 This is a holistic approach to identify not only the site of injury, but the true source of any pain, weakness and dysfunction.
 Addressing the underlying cause is absolutely essential for healing an injury, preventing recurrence, and keeping you healthy and at a peak level of performance.
 The progression of your physical therapy treatments should be a reflection of the type of activity you are trying to get back to doing.

 You will feel the Activcore difference from your first visit.
-A highly personalized experience delivered by a passionate movement expert fully dedicated to getting you back and keeping you in the sport or training activity that you love.
+This is a highly personalized experience delivered by a passionate movement expert fully dedicated to getting you back and keeping you in the sport or training activity that you love.
 Once your pain has been addressed, you will have the opportunity to continue honing your movement through performance training at Activcore.

 • Achilles strain / tear / tendinopathy